burger

 sign

-3. Enter the information such as the email address to attach as well as its password.
+3. Enter the information such as the email address to be linked and its password.

 4. Click on Next: